yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ## manager

-- escape: Cancel find, exit visual mode, clear selected, or cancel search.
+- escape: Cancel find, exit visual mode, clear selected, cancel filter, or cancel search.

   - `--all`: Do all of the above.
   - `--find`: Cancel find.
   - `--visual`: Exit visual mode.
   - `--select`: Clear selected.
+  - `--filter`: Cancel filter.
   - `--search`: Cancel search.

   Automatically determine the operation by default, and it will only execute the selected operation after specifying the option; multiple options can be stacked.